 Makes 2 loaves

-1 pound zucchini (about 2 medium-sized)
+zucchini (about 2 medium-sized)

 brown sugar, packed

-3/4 cup olive oil (or canola oil)
+olive oil or canola oil

 Optional extras: 1 cup chopped nuts, 1 cup raisins, or 1 cup chocolate chips

-non-stick spray or butter for greasing the pans
+Nonstick spray or butter for greasing the pans

-Heat the oven to 350°F. Grease two 8x4" loaf pans.
+Heat the oven to 350°F. Grease two 8x4-inch loaf pans.

-Trim the stem and root-end from the zucchinis and shred them on a box grater.
-Gather the shreds in a clean kitchen towel or several layers of cheese cloth and squeeze to press out as much moister from the zucchini as possible.
+Squeeze the shredded zucchini: Gather the zucchini in a clean kitchen towel or several layers of cheese cloth and squeeze to press out as much moisture from the zucchini as possible.

-Combine the flour, baking powder, baking soda, and spices in a large mixing bowl.
+Combine the dry and wet ingredients in separate bowls: Combine the flour, baking powder, baking soda, and spices in a large mixing bowl.
 In a separate bowl, whisk together the eggs, sugars, olive oil, and vanilla extract.

-Toss the zucchini and any extras (nuts, raisins, chocolate chips) in the flour mixture.
+Mix the batter: Toss the zucchini and any extras (nuts, raisins, chocolate chips) in the flour mixture.
 Pour the liquids over top.
 Gently stir and fold just until no more flour is visible.
 Divide the batter between the two loaf pans.

-Loaves will keep in an airtight container for several days.
+Store leftover loaves: Loaves will keep in an airtight container for several days.
 They can also be wrapped in foil and frozen for up to three months.
 Thaw in the fridge overnight or in a warm oven for 20 minutes.